 Then, world wars erupted and threatened the production of this essential writing instrument.
 With the supply chains disrupted, the pencil makers had trouble finding raw materials.
 With distribution chains disrupted, countries which had been happily importing pencils were left with nothing to write with.
 What did the affected countries do?
 Did they get their NS men to pack 4 pencils in a box for each household and wait for the war to end?

 Hell, no. They looked for alternatives, adapted and improvised.
-The graphite could be blended or replaced.
+They realised that the graphite could be blended or replaced.
 Other types of wood could be used.
-The eraser was made from synthetic “rubber”, pumice could be found in so many different places all over the world and “high tech” machinery turned out to be not so difficult to assemble after all.
-And as pencils started rolling of the production lines, it turned out that pencils were not the only things that were being made.
+The eraser was made from synthetic “rubber” which could be manufactured by just about any country, pumice could be found in so many different places all over the world and “high tech” machinery turned out to be not so difficult to assemble after all.
+And as pencils started rolling off the production lines, it turned out that pencils were not the only things that could be made.
+Countries realised that many other imported items could also be manufactured locally.
 As a result of the new “high tech” industry, new economies and opportunities emerged all over the world.

 Ironically, in this truly high tech and digital age, people often ignore the fact that the humble, low tech stuff can sometimes add value and give a tremendous boost to numerous seemingly unrelated industries.
 This book explores some of those blind spots.
 The making of surgical masks is not rocket science.
 We can make Newater.
 Why then should be worry about not having enough sheep to make our own surgical masks?